 - Gather all the facts.

-- Call Fred Myrtle, the Director of Chapter Operations, at 513.593.3902 within the first hour.
-Fred is available twenty-four hours per day, seven days per week.
+- Call Director of Chapter Development Jacob Tidwell at 800.800.BETA (2382) within the first hour.
+Jacob is available 24-hours per day, seven days per week.

 - Inform your district chief, chapter counselor, risk management or legal advisor and house corporation president.

 - Consult your chapter legal counsel/risk management advisor.

 - Hold a chapter meeting, explain the situation and assign jobs.

 - Submit an incident report form online within 24 hours.